atlas-php/assets/docs/PRD/Example-Usage.md

     'label'      => 'invoice',
     'category'   => 'billing',
     'name'       => 'January Invoice.pdf',
-    'type'       => 'invoice_pdf',
+    'type'       => DocumentAssetType::InvoicePdf->value,
     'sort_order' => 2,
 ]);
 ```

 Use `group_id` for multi-tenant scenarios (accounts, organizations, etc.) where
 assets must be grouped independently from `user_id`.
-The `type` attribute lets
+The `type` attribute is an
-you tag assets with consumer-defined enums (e.g., `hero`, `invoice_pdf`) and is
+unsigned tinyint, so back it with a PHP enum whose values fall between `0` and
-included in the default sort scope.
-Provide `sort_order` when you need to
+`255`. `type` participates in the default sort scope.
+Provide `sort_order` when
-explicitly position the asset; omit it to rely on the configured sort resolver.
+you need to explicitly position the asset; omit it to rely on the configured
+sort resolver.

 ## Restricting Extensions
 Configure whitelists/blocklists in `config/atlas-assets.php`: